She Loves You

-"She Loves You" is a song written by John Lennon and Paul McCartney and recorded by English rock band the Beatles for release as a single in 1963.
+"She Loves You" is a song by the English rock band the Beatles, written by John Lennon and Paul McCartney and released as a single in the United Kingdom on 23 August 1963.
 The single set and surpassed several sales records in the United Kingdom charts, and set a record in the United States as one of the five Beatles songs that held the top five positions in the charts simultaneously, on 4 April 1964.
-It remains the band's best-selling single in the United Kingdom and was the top-selling single of the 1960s there by any artist.
+It remains the band's best-selling single in the UK and was the top-selling single of the 1960s there by any artist.

 In November 2004, Rolling Stone ranked "She Loves You" number 64 on their list of the 500 Greatest Songs of All Time.
 In August 2009, at the end of its "Beatles Weekend", BBC Radio 2 announced that "She Loves You" was the Beatles' all-time best-selling single in the UK based on information compiled by the Official Charts Company.

 In Canada, the song was included on the album Twist and Shout.
 In the US, it was the final song on The Beatles' Second Album.

 Composition

 Lennon and McCartney started composing "She Loves You" on 26 June 1963 after a concert at the Majestic Ballroom in Newcastle upon Tyne during their tour with Roy Orbison and Gerry and the Pacemakers.
-They began writing the song on the tour bus, and continued later that night at their hotel in Newcastle eventually completing it the following day at McCartney's family home in Forthlin Road, Liverpool.
+They began writing the song on the tour bus, and continued later that night at their hotel in Newcastle, eventually completing it the following day at McCartney's family home in Forthlin Road, Liverpool.

 In 2000, McCartney said the initial idea for the song began with Bobby Rydell's hit "Forget Him" with its call and response pattern, and that "as often happens, you think of one song when you write another ...
 I'd planned an 'answering song' where a couple of us would sing 'she loves you' and the other ones would answer 'yeah yeah'.
 We decided that was a crummy idea but at least we then had the idea of a song called 'She Loves You'.
 So we sat in the hotel bedroom for a few hours and wrote it – John and I, sitting on twin beds with guitars."

 Like many early Beatles songs, the title of "She Loves You" was framed around the use of personal pronouns.
 But unusually for a love song, the lyrics are not about the narrator's love for someone else; instead the narrator functions as a helpful go-between for estranged lovers:

 This idea was attributed by Lennon to McCartney in 1980: "It was Paul's idea: instead of singing 'I love you' again, we'd have a third party.
 That kind of little detail is still in his work.
 He will write a story about someone.
 I'm more inclined to write about myself."